 The committee members listed above have accepted to serve on the committee for a minimum of one year but with the expectation for continued membership.
-Additional members may be appointed and we are actively seeking a new student representative to begin in January, 2023.
+Additional members may be appointed.
 The members are expected to actively participate and/or contribute in the care plan, observances and service learning opportunities.
 Both the City of Kirksville and our local Missouri Department of Conservation (MDC) have representatives that are kept involved in our meetings and/or activities.
+Early spring 2023 we put out notices for student representatives and had several positive responses.
+We elected to invite them all to participate as they can. https://newsletter.truman.edu/article.asp?id=34237